- Labs Home

 Where can I use my print allocation?

-Can I print in color or do any special printing with my print allocation?
+Can I print in color with my print allocation?

 Does two-sided printing count as two pages?